Miami Marlins: Culture

 In 1989, Back to the Future Part II had a reference to the Chicago Cubs defeating a baseball team from Miami in the 2015 World Series, ending the longest championship drought in all four of the major North American professional sports leagues.
-In actuality, the Cubs would end up getting swept in four games by the New York Mets in the NLCS, the Marlins failed to make the postseason, and the 2015 World Series was between the Kansas City Royals and the New York Mets, with the Royals winning in five games.
+In actuality, the Cubs were swept in four games by the New York Mets in the NLCS, the Marlins failed to make the postseason, and the 2015 World Series was between the Kansas City Royals and the New York Mets, with the Royals winning in five games.
 Also, both the Cubs and Marlins are part of the National League, rendering a World Series matchup between the two teams impossible.

 The Marlins were the first team in Major League Baseball to have a dance/cheer team.
 Debuting in 2003, the "Marlins Mermaids" influenced other MLB teams to develop their own cheer/dance squads.
 In 2008, the Florida Marlins debuted "The Marlins Manatees", Major League Baseball's first all-male dance/energy squad, to star alongside the Mermaids.
 As of 2012, the Marlins have abandoned the "Mermaids" and "Manatees" for in-game entertainment instead using an "energy squad", a co-ed group of dancers.
 In 2019, the Marlins brought back the Mermaids for the first time since 2012.

 The Marlins have had many official anthems over the years, performed by such artists as Pitbull, DJ Khaled, Poo Bear and Creed frontman Scott Stapp.
-Stapp penned their 2010 anthem Marlins Will Soar.
+Stapp penned their 2010 anthem "Marlins Will Soar".

 On July 16, 2022, the Marlins became the second NL team to form a cheering section for fans when it opened "Sandy's Beach" at Section 22 of LoanDepot Park for supporters of team starter Sandy Alcantara.
 Fans assigned to this section, located near the 3rd base line, wear beach related clothing in a nod to the city's famous beaches whenever Sandy pitches on select game days.